sigurpol/papi-polkadot-populate/README.md

 Each new account is funded with:

-- Its predetermined stake amount (250-500 PAS)
+- Its predetermined stake amount (300-500 PAS if minimum bond is 250 PAS)
 - 1 PAS for existential deposit
 - 1 PAS buffer for transaction fees